 Gradually the view opens out and some rather large houses come into view – and we are seeing the outskirts of Caversham, shortly joining the Thameside Promenade where a view of Caversham Bridge comes into sight.

 The half mile walk between Caversham Bridge and Reading Bridge is surprisingly pleasant for a sprawling large town.
 Yet although visions of urban life are occasionally visible to the right, Reading rarely impinges upon this stretch.
 Reading has a strange relationship with the Thames – as it seems closer to the Kennet which flows through it and joins the Thames a little further on.
 Though Reading does have its moments.
-The Reading Festival, Fox Talbot established the first mass-produced photo laboratory here in 1844 in Baker Street.
+The Reading Festival in well known.
+Fox Talbot established the first mass-produced photo laboratory here in 1844 in Baker Street.
 Oscar Wilde was imprisoned in Reading Jail.
-It housed Huntley and Palmers biscuits between 1822 and early 1990s, and Sutton Seeds,though now in Paignton.
+Reading housed Huntley and Palmers biscuits between 1822 and early 1990s, and Sutton Seeds, which are now in Paignton.
 The town’s museum does however house the only full sized copy of the Bayeux Tapestry.

 In Three Men in a Boat, Jerome K Jerome describes Reading;